 Yes.
-Minutes, including draft minutes, and all other records of open meetings, including audio or audio/visual recordings, are public records and must be released upon request.
-15
+Minutes, including draft minutes, and all other records of open meetings, including audio or audio/visual recordings, are public records subject to FOIA.

 Is there an affirmative obligation to post meeting minutes?

 Yes, but there are separate posting requirements for local public bodies and for state public bodies in the executive branch.